nerdylua/Incoming-projects/README.md

 - [ ] most probable question maker based on pyqs instead of manually going through it each time
 - [ ] internship tracker
 - [ ] draftwise
-aws certificatation
-write research paper for that
-nptel selection
 track the concepts and questions solved with analytics on how to improve, with a leaderboard. codolio